feurbano/data_management_2018/sections/section_1/l1_sql.md

 ##### Exercise

-* Count how many records you have per animal with coordinates not null (table *main.gps_data_animals*) and the average distance to roads.
+* Count how many records you have per animal with coordinates not null (table *main.gps_data_animals*) and the average altitude.

 ## <a name="c_1.9"></a>1.9 HAVING
 We often use the `HAVING` clause in conjunction with the `GROUP BY` clause to filter group rows that do not satisfy a specified condition.
 The `HAVING` clause sets the condition for group rows created by the `GROUP BY` clause after the GROUP BY clause applies while the `WHERE` clause sets the condition for individual rows before `GROUP BY` clause applies.
 This is the main difference between the `HAVING` and `WHERE` clauses, as illustrated in the examples.